Estelle White

 Elizabeth Estelle White (4 December 1925 – 9 February 2011) was a British composer who wrote over 160 hymns, several Masses, and music for theatre.
 White grew up in a musical family on Tyneside, where she learned to play the piano, guitar, clarinet and tenor saxophone.
 Her musical influences included Duke Ellington, Count Basie, and musical theatre.
-White's first works were composed during her years as a nun; some were published or copyrighted under the name Sister Estelle, though most were published under the name Estelle White She is best remembered for her school assembly favourite, the hymn Autumn Days.
+White's first works were composed during her years as a Carmelite nun; some were published or copyrighted under the name Sister Estelle, though most were published under the name Estelle White.
+She is best remembered for her school assembly favourite, the hymn "Autumn Days".

 World War II

 White joined the Auxiliary Territorial Service during World War II, when she was 17, and played saxophone with a British army band on many ceremonial occasions, including the 1946 Victory Parade.
 She also travelled to entertain troops in the Central Mediterranean Force in Palestine and Egypt.

 After World War II

 After the war, White trained as a physiotherapist at Newcastle on Tyneside, and worked with children who had cerebral palsy.
 She acted, directed, painted scenery and composed music for productions at the People's Theatre in Newcastle before moving to Ontario, Canada, for 18 months, where she joined the Roman Catholic Church.
 White returned to England in 1965 and became a nun, taking temporary vows with the Corpus Christi Carmelite Sisters.
 She trained at Digby Stuart College in Roehampton and qualified to teach theology and music.